0x4f53/Wristkey/SECURITY.md

 ### Reporting a Vulnerability

-We take all security bugs in Wristkey seriously.
+Security bugs are no laughing matter.
 Thank you for improving the security of Wristkey.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
+I appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.